Token Generation Event

 Coins are investments, and their value is based on a volatile market.
 They are mainly used as a storage of value.

-Tokens are a kind of “digital asset” built on a blockchain and generated by a smart contract with different use cases; for example, they could be used as commodities or “voting power” in a specific DAO, and nowadays, they have become so popular thanks to DeFi (Decentralized Finance).
-Regarding regulation, the SEC (Security and Exchange Commission) and the Swiss Financial Market Supervisory Authority (FINMA) have broken up tokens into utility and security.
+Tokens are a kind of “digital asset” built on a blockchain and generated by a smart contract with different use cases; for example, they could be used as commodities or voting power in a specific DAO, and nowadays, they have become so popular thanks to DeFi (Decentralized Finance).
+Regarding regulation, the SEC (Security and Exchange Commission) and the Swiss Financial Market Supervisory Authority (FINMA) have broken up tokens into utility tokens and security tokens.
+However, there are more than 2 types of tokens.

 What means TGE?